About pre-teen and teenage romance and relationships

 This could also be your chance to talk together about dealing with unwanted sexual and peer pressure.
-If you keep the lines of communication open and let your child know that you’re there to listen, he’ll be more likely to come to you with questions and concerns.
+If you let your child know that you’re there to listen, they’ll be more likely to come to you with questions and concerns.

 Dealing with break-ups in teenage relationships

 Break-ups and broken hearts are part of teenage relationships.
-To make things worse, teenage break-ups might be played out in public – maybe at school, or online on social media.
+To make things worse, teenage break-ups might be played out in public – maybe at school or on social media.

-You might expect your child to be sad and emotional if his relationship ends.
+You might expect your child to be sad and emotional if their relationship ends.
 It might not seem this way at the time, but this is part of learning how to cope with difficult decisions and disappointments.
 Your child might need time and space, a shoulder to cry on, and a willing ear to listen.
-He might also need some distraction.
+Your child might also need some distraction.